pandita21-r/practice-repository/java/inheritance/notes.md

 - The parent constructor
 - The parent’s methods
 - The parent’s variables (if not private)

+### Using super.field to Access Parent Fields

+Avoid this unless necessary because:
+- Subclasses should not depend on parent internals too tightly
+- Best practice: use methods, not raw super.field

 ### “Talk to my parent class.”
-### Subclasses should not depend on parent internals too tightly
-### Best practice: use methods, not raw super.field

 ### When a subclass is created, it must call the superclass constructor.